mathi-v/Blockchain/README.md

 # Blockchain
-A simple DLT problem for my college project
+A simple DLT project for my college project

 #Working:
 run the app using python node.py